 John continues to train Hannah and returns to Thomas, the diabetic who is a wealth of information on cross country.
 As more and more people leave the basketball team, John grows frustrated.
 He gets into a fight with his wife, but they make up in the backyard, and all is well.
 Hannah finished her first race while John works through his own conflicted emotions.

 John returns to the hospital to regularly receive information from Thomas, who’s a born-again believer.
 In a conversation with John, Thomas reveals he had a child fifteen years ago with a woman who died from a drug overdose.

 When Hannah commits her life to Jesus, she tries to unravel her past.

 Will Hannah, John and the others become overcomers?

 OVERCOMER is a very well-produced, well-paced, emotive movie created by the Kenrick Brothers.
 The storytelling, acting and cinematography are superior.
 Some actors deliver their lines more poignantly, but in the end everyone adds significantly to the movie’s sweet, inspiring and often funny tone.
 Hannah’s character transformation is particularly powerful.
 Eventually, Hannah learns to find her identity in the Lord while navigating a host of obstacles.
 The Gospel of Jesus Christ is proclaimed powerfully more than once in OVERCOMER.

 Note: This is a portion of our review of OVERCOMER.
 For the full review, including a breakdown of content, violence, sex, language and nudity, click here.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!